pgjdbc/www/documentation/94/connect.md

  	and as a consequence `OutOfMemoryException`
  	The default is zero, meaning that in `ResultSet` will be fetch all rows at once.
 Negative number is not available.

+* `reWriteBatchedInserts = bool`
+	Enable optimization to rewrite and collapse compatible INSERT statements that are batched.
+	If enabled, pgjdbc rewrites batch of `insert into ... values(?, ?)` into `insert into ... values(?, ?), (?, ?), ...`
+	That reduces per-statement overhead.
+The drawback is if one of the statements fail, the whole batch fails.
+	The default value is `false`.
+The option is avaliable since 9.4.1208

 * `loginTimeout = int`

 	Specify how long to wait for establishment of a database connection.
 The timeout is specified in seconds.

-*	connectTimeout = int
+* `connectTimeout = int`

 	The timeout value used for socket connect operations.
 If connecting to the server takes longer than this value, the connection is broken.
 	The timeout is specified in seconds and a value of zero means that it is disabled.
+	The default value is 0 (unlimited) up to 9.4.1208, and 10 seconds since 9.4.1209

+* `cancelSignalTimeout = int` (since 9.4.1209)
+	Cancel command is sent out of band over its own connection, so cancel message can itself get stuck.
+	This property controls "connect timeout" and "socket timeout" used for cancel commands.
+	The timeout is specified in seconds.
+Default value is 10 seconds.

 * `socketTimeout = int`